corydodt/Hypy/README.txt

 ~~~~~~~~~~~~
 First things first.
 Hypy depends on `Hyper Estraier`_.

-.. sidebar:: Hyper Estraier

-    No matter what method you choose to install Hypy, you will have to
-    install `Hyper Estraier`_ first.

 Source code and a binary installer of Hyper Estraier for Windows can be found at
 the `Hyper Estraier`_ website.